BrickMMO/tasks/markdown-portfolio.markdown

 ## Markdown Examples

 Here are a few BrickMMO websites that use Markdown.
-These will give you an idea as to what is possible using Markdown. ou can also view their public GitHub repos to view their code.
+These will give you an idea as to what is possible using Markdown.
+You can also view their public GitHub repos to view their code.

 [<img src="images/screenshot-tidy.png" width="300">](https://github.com/BrickMMO/tidy)
 [<img src="images/screenshot-brickmmo-branding.png" width="300">](https://github.com/BrickMMO/branding)